the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)

 `Know Your Customer` or KYC - guidelines and regulations in financial services that require professionals to verify the identity, suitability, and risks involved with maintaining a business relationship with a customer; providing documents AML (anti money laundering)

+`layer 0` - the underlying infrastructure upon which multiple Layer 1 blockchains can be built; a network framework running beneath the blockchain.
+It is made up of protocols, connections, hardware, miners, and more that forms the foundation of the blockchain ecosystem.
+Layer: 0, 1, 2, 3 etc.

 `linting` - the process of running a program that will analyze code for potential errors (verifying code quality) [eslint(https://eslint.org/)